 - Roast for 20 minutes, or until florets are fork tender but still somewhat firm.

-- Meanwhile whisk the tahini with 3-4 tbsp of water and salt and pepper to taste.
+- Meanwhile whisk the tahini with 3-4 tablespoon of water and salt and pepper to taste.
 Consistency should be like a thick salad dressing.
 Spread on the bottom of a serving platter.

 - When cauliflower is done roasting, immediately toss in the preserved lemons.